Sanjukta2212/On-Prem-to-Azure-Data-Migration-with-Auto-Sync-Pipeline/README.md

 ## Overview

 This repository details the AdventureWorks database migration journey from an on-premises SQL Server Management Studio (SSMS) setup to a cloud-based solution using Microsoft Azure.
 The migration is accompanied by dynamic and insightful visualizations powered by Power BI.
 A robust pipeline ensures seamless data synchronization between the source database and Power BI reports.
+The detailed documentation along with screenshots is posted in the series of [Medium articles](https://medium.com/@sanjuktabaruah5/seamless-on-prem-to-azure-data-journey-with-auto-sync-pipeline-eecbe1a4a6f9).

 ## Major Tools and Services Used